vsrinivas/fuchsia/development/languages/rust/third_party.md

 and is updated by running `fx update-rustc-third-party`, which will update the precise versions of the crates used in the `Cargo.lock` file and download any necessary crates into the `vendor` dir.

-OSRB approval is required for third-party crates.
-To get approval, you will need to follow the instructions under the "Process for 3rd Party Hosted Code" section in [this document][osrb-process].

 ## Adding a new vendored dependency